Golmaal (2008 film): Plot

-Pralay (Prosenjit Chatterjee), an orphan, is given shelter by Kaka Babu (Rajatava Dutt), just like the latter had given to the brother- sister orphans, Mainak (Tota Ray Chowdhury) and Khushi (Barsa Priyadarshini).
+Pralay, an orphan, is given shelter by Kaka Babu, just like the latter had given to the brother- sister orphans, Mainak and Khushi.
 The three grew up like family members.
-When they grow up, Pranay falls in love with Chandni (Priyanka Trivedi), the daughter of Tridib Babu (Mrinal Mukherjee), the local don.
+Growing up, Pranay falls in love with Chandni, the daughter of Tridib Babu, the local don.
 Pralay and Mainak often clash with Tridib's men and always teach them a lesson.
-The entry of Sangeeta (Namrata Thapa) creates a misunderstanding between the two, as Mainak has a crush for her, but he learns that Sangeeta loves Pralay.
+The entry of Sangeeta creates a misunderstanding between the two, as Mainak has a crush on her, but he learns that Sangeeta loves Pralay.
 Siddhartha is a college-mate of Khushi.
 He was not getting any scope of conveying his love for her.
 Ultimately he joins as manager in the Mainak-Pralay company.
-But due to some misunderstanding Sangeeta has an impression that Pralay would marry her and Mainak was under impression that Pralay had chosen Chandni as his match.
+But due to some misunderstanding Sangeeta has an impression that Pralay would marry her and Mainak was under the impression that Pralay had chosen Chandni as his match.
 The comedy of errors continues until the entire confusion is cleared.